 In essence, for next-generation leaders who haven’t necessarily had the time to cultivate extensive business experience in running and leading a sizable advisory firm, the G2 Leadership Institute provides ‘real-world’ business simulations to supplement and turbocharge that leadership experience, with highly experienced coaches and consultants who can provide critical feedback and mentoring along the way.

 Who Should Attend: Key advisory firm employees who are already in positions of management and making resource decisions who are or will soon be in positions of executive leadership within their firm (regardless of whether they have an advisory role), and want to better prepare (and invest in themselves) to climb to the next level of leadership.

-Details: Registration for the Class of 2021 are currently under way.
+Details: Registration for the Class of 2021 is currently underway.
 The 2-year program will kick off in January 2020 in Austin, TX.

 Cost: $5,000 for Fidelity financial advisors (and $6,000 for non-Fidelity advisors), with no Early Bird discount.
 However, Nerd’s Eye View readers get $80 off with the discount code KITCES up through August 1st!

 Learning How To Buy (Or Sell) An Advisory Firm: ECHELON Deals & Dealmakers Summit 2020

 Given the aging of the average financial advisor, and the ongoing shortage of young advisor talent (as there are more CFP professionals over the age of 70 than there are under the age of 30!), the reality is that many or even most financial advisors will not be able to complete an internal succession plan as they won’t be able to find a successor (or won’t have the time or inclination to train and develop them).
 As a result, more and more advisory firms are being sold instead, with some estimates that there are as many as 50(!) interested buyers for every advisory firm seller!